mikest34/example-sinatra-site/README.md

 # Example Sinatra, Bootstrap, SASS and Compass site

+Adapted from the repo below created by Bergcloud

 https://github.com/bergcloud/example-sinatra-site

+## Key Additions

+I added a few things here that I found I was having to do repetively on the few different Sinatra sites I maintain.

+  * Changed the template structure to the Bootstrap defaults I prefer to work with...
+  * Moved the column settings to the views for more granular control (just my preference)
+  * Went a little more railsy by adding an "app" structure for the views and also added a "models" folder.
+  * Made the error handler function a little more generic
+  * Created a flash partial and added Rack flash to also mimic another rails convention and added BS alerts
+  # Added a contact form and the pony gem to send email
+  * Added rspec and capybara and set up a few basic tests

+Some future additions on my wishlist (feel free to contribute)

+  * add support for more icon sets instead of just glyphicons
+  * update the error handler to send an email when an error occurs
+  * add some ORM (maybe active record or another)
+  * more robust error handling

+## Bergcloud's Original Readme

 I recently made two new websites which had to be done fairly quickly (but still look good), be simple technically, be responsive, and be dynamic.
 There